So you’re broke and you think it’s not fair, right? And you can’t help but wonder why am I poor? when everyone around you seems to be rich.

 5. Make Saving & Debt Payoff A Priority

-You need money in sinking funds (I call them money pots because to me the money isn’t sinking) to cover your irregular and annual expected expenses.
+- Money in sinking funds to cover your irregular and annual expected expenses.

 Making saving money one of your financial goals is key to your success.

-Aim for a minimum of $1000 in your emergency fund for starters.
+Aim for a minimum of $1000 in your emergency fund savings account for starters.

 Your sinking funds should have regular money paid into them so you can use that money when you get an annual bill pop up.